NAMM 2026: New Gear For DJs, The Full Roundup

 An AlphaTheta RMX-Ignite effects unit on a transparent background.

-It was literally at the NAMM show 14 years ago that Pioneer DJ launched the RMX-1000 – something we remember clearly.
-But in that time, there’s been no updates to their flagship standalone DJ effects unit.
-That all changes with the RMX-Ignite, which is a thoroughly modern take on a DJ booth-friendly effects device for pros.
-It adds paddles, a far better sample player, a screen, updated effects, digital in/out, separate isolator effects, and just a generally more modern take on what has proved to be quite a timeless unit.
+AlphaTheta (then Pioneer DJ) launched the RMX-1000 at the NAMM show 14 years ago – something we remember clearly – but in that time, there’s been no update to their flagship standalone DJ effects unit.
+That all changes with the RMX-Ignite, a thoroughly modern take on the DJ booth effects device for pros.
+It adds paddles, a far better sample player, screen, updated effects, digital in/out, and separate isolator effects – basically a complete refresh of what’s proved to be quite a timeless unit.

 Korg Kaoss Pad V

-Back in the day, many a DJ patched a Kaoss pad into thier set-up for instant FX.
-Now Korg has launched the Kaoss Pad V, the first full-size traditional Kaoss Pad since 2013, featuring dual-touch control on its XY interface for manipulating two parameters simultaneously.
-It brings modern connectivity including USB audio interface, a new Voice FX engine for vocal processing, 200 effects presets, and 8 bars of sampling time with live overdubbing (something not added to the RMX-Ignite above, for instance).
+Back in the day, many a DJ patched a Kaoss Pad into their set-up for instant FX.
+Now Korg has launched the Kaoss Pad V, the first full-size traditional Kaoss Pad since 2013.
+It features dual-touch control on its XY interface for manipulating two parameters simultaneously, modern connectivity including USB audio interface, a new Voice FX engine for vocal processing, 200 effects presets, and 8 bars of sampling time with live overdubbing.

 Reloop Flux Go

-The Reloop Flux was the only DVS “breeakout” box available for Serato, and they’ve now added the Reloop Flux Go to it, which drops one of the three channels on the ReLoop Flux in a smaller, less resource-hungry device that’s very happy working any placeou can power it up with USB from your computer.
-It’s good that Reloop is carrying on with standalone DVS units that allow DJs to turn any DJ mixer and pair of turntables into a working digital system with a minimum expense, because nobody else is…
+The Reloop Flux was the only DVS breakout box available for Serato, and now they’ve added the Reloop Flux Go – a more compact two-channel version that drops one channel from the original.
+It’s USB-powered straight from your computer, making it less resource-hungry and truly portable.
+We appreciate that Reloop is carrying on with standalone DVS units that let DJs turn any mixer and pair of turntables into a working digital system for minimal cost, because at the moment, nobody else is.

 Akai Pro MPC XL